temperandforge/RDE-reade/README.md

+## Notes
-- back link on /sustainable-rpoducts is static
+- back link on /sustainable-products is static
 - product sort is hard coded as each need internal ajax sortign functionality setup